 &lt;sup>2 Tetra Tech.
 (2023).
-Semiannual Groundwater Monitoring Report-Winter and Spring 2022.
-Prepared for the County of San Bernardino Department of Airports.
-February 10, 2023.
+Semiannual Groundwater Monitoring Report-Winter and Spring 2023.
+Prepared for San Bernardino County Department of Airports.
+December 2023.

 The County characterizes West and East plumes, originating from two different source areas at the Chino Airport.
-TCE and 1,2,3-TCP concentrations are higher within the West plumes than the East plumes, and the extent of the West plumes is also much longer.
+TCE and 1,2,3-TCP concentrations are higher within the West plumes than the East plumes, and the extent of the West plumes are also longer.
 The West and East TCE plumes have been interpreted as comingling within the airport boundaries since 2017.
 The West and East 1,2,3-TCP plumes were shown to be comingled within the airport property for the first time in 2021.